Skip to main content

 1. Welcome FDI: Policymakers can pursue FDI liberalization without fearing the extinction of their domestic industries.
 The two will coexist in a stable equilibrium.

 2. Be Realistic: The economic gains will be moderate and gradual, not transformative overnight.
+A 10% increase in MNC productivity yields approximately 3% GDP growth—significant but not miraculous.
 This model provides credible, realistic effect sizes.

-3. Watch for Inequality: The type of FDI matters.
-Attracting "skill-intensive" industries (Figure 3, Panel B) may boost overall wages but will significantly worsen the skilled/unskilled wage gap.
+4. Watch for Inequality: The type of FDI matters.
+Attracting "skill-intensive" industries (Figure 3, Panel B) may boost overall wages but will significantly worsen the skilled/unskilled wage gap (from 31% to 86% premium) and push unskilled unemployment even higher (from 14% to 16%).

-4. Choose Innovation over Penalties: Policies that penalize one source of FDI (like the "Tech Denial" scenario) may successfully increase domestic market share, but they do so at the cost of lower national GDP and lower real wages for everyone.
-A strategy focused on boosting domestic productivity (like "Domestic Catch-Up") achieves the same market share goal while making the entire country wealthier.
+5. Choose Innovation over Penalties: Policies that penalize one source of FDI (like the "Tech Denial" scenario) may successfully increase domestic market share, but they do so at the cost of lower national GDP (falling by 1.6%) and lower real wages for everyone.
+In a high-unemployment economy, such negative shocks have amplified labor market consequences.
+A strategy focused on boosting domestic productivity (like "Domestic Catch-Up") achieves similar market share goals while making the entire country wealthier and creating jobs.

 Comments